Waipuna

 No analysis available

-Moderate confidence: 13 of 20 MLS entries list a trash chute and several remarks explicitly include 'trash chute' among building conveniences.
-While mentioned less often than major amenities, multiple agents cite it, supporting inclusion with moderate confidence.
+Moderate evidence: 12 of 20 MLS records list a trash chute and several remarks include 'trash chute' or list it among building conveniences.
+While less emphasized than other amenities, the MLS and remarks together indicate a trash chute system is available.

 No analysis available